Courses (2022-23)

 MCS444H1S

-Themes in Material Culture: Art Crime
+Themes in Material Culture

 T 10-1

-Distribution Requirement Status: This is a Humanities or Social Science course
+Distribution Requirement Status: Humanities, Social Science

 Breadth Requirement: Creative and Cultural Representations (1)